-Once such an order has been granted, the divorce process will commence.
-The divorce papers will be served in the prescribed manner and the Defendant will have the opportunity to oppose the divorce and terms.
-If the Defendant opposes the divorce, the contested divorce process will be followed.
+Once the order has been granted to serve the divorce summons by means of the alternative method, the divorce process will commence as normal.
+The divorce papers will be served in the prescribed manner (the method that was authorised by the court in the substituted service order), and the Defendant will have the opportunity to oppose the divorce and terms.
+If the Defendant defends the divorce, the contested divorce process will be followed.

 In most missing spouse divorce cases, however, the Defendant never appears.
 The Plaintiff (the person who started the divorce proceedings) may then ask for a default divorce.
 If the Judge/Magistrate is satisfied, the divorce will be granted without any input from the Defendant.